-This finding can be made, in that the proposed PRH use is consistent with the use and density requirements specified by General Plan policy 2.11.2, which allows existing densities on residentially designed properties in the PRH Combining District to remain, regardless of residential land use designation.
+This finding can be made, in that the proposed PRH use is consistent with the use and density requirements specified by General Plan policy 2.11.2, which allows existing densities on residentially designated properties in the PRH Combining Zone District to remain, regardless of residential land use designation.
 The PRH use is also consistent with policy 2.16.9, which allows conversion of former visitor accommodations to residential use with a PRH development permit.
-A specific plan has not been adopted for this portion of the County.
+This property is located outside the Seacliff Village Plan area.